dawanda/cartograph/README.md

 });

-// Unleash the magic! (will execute the first matching route) Router.matchLocation( window.location );
+// Unleash the magic! (will get window.location
+// and execute the first matching route) Router.matchLocation();
 ```

 And with CoffeeScript it's even more fun: